Mcgode/kryne-engine/README.md

 More projects might be coming down the road, and some may currently be on hold.
-Please refer to the current status section for more information on which projects are currently being worked on
+Please refer to the current status section for more information on which projects are currently being worked on.

+Click on the screenshots to view more details on a specific project.

 ### Sphere